 Instead of the Stem stitch, do a backstitch, and then go back and weave a thread in and out of the backstitch.
 You can do it going just one way, or do both directions.
 Play with the threads like use variegated, same color, or a shocking difference.
 The flower stems were done with this technique.

 Create a thicker stem using the rope stitch, which is like a chain stitch, but the stitch is started to the left of the stitch before it.
 The cattail stems were done in this stitch Parkview 616’s Blog – About my life in stitches – has a great diagram and explanation of this stitch.

 Use Lazy Daisies as little flower petals or scattered haphazardly.
-I used tiny lazy daisy stitches as the flowers instead of French knots.
+Tiny lazy daisy stitches were used as the flowers instead of French knots.

-Vary the Feather stitch by making the stitches long but spaced closely together which is how I did one of the heart-shaped leaves.
+Vary the Feather stitch by making the stitches long but spaced closely together which is how one of the heart-shaped leaves is done.

-The Fly Stitch is one of my favorite stitches for leaves.
+The Fly Stitch can be great for leaves.
 Sharon B’s has several variations of the fly stitch on her website.
-I did another one of the heart-shaped leaves in the fly stitch.
+Another one of the heart-shaped leaves is done in the fly stitch.

 Do the Chain Stitch as you would normally, then go back in a different color and do a backstitch through the center, making a line down the chain.
 The water ripples were done in a variegated thread with a metallic line down the center.